6 Creating automatic analysis pipelines

 )

+First, style the file using the Palette (Ctrl-Shift-P, then type “style file”).
 Next, test that it works by running targets::tar_visnetwork() using the Palette (Ctrl-Shift-P, then type “targets visual”) or running targets::tar_outdated() with the Palette (Ctrl-Shift-P, then type “targets outdated”).
 You should see that the new item is “outdated”.
 Then run targets::tar_make() using the Palette (Ctrl-Shift-P, then type “targets run”) to update the pipeline.
 If it all works, than commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

 6.10 Incorporating Quarto targets